elibyy/Zip/docs/source/index.rst

 Run tests
 ---------

-Zippy relies on `PHPUnit`_ for unit tests.
-To run tests on your system, ensure you have `PHPUnit`_ installed, and, at the root of Zippy execute it :
+the Library relies on `PHPUnit`_ for unit tests.
+To run tests on your system, ensure you have `PHPUnit`_ installed, and, at the root of The library execute it :

 .. code-block:: bash